imrehorvath/avrdis/README.md

     .dw 0x0908
 %
 ```
 To get the complete listing with addresses and raw words along with the disassebled code, use the `-l` option.
+(Note that the word addresses from the listing can be used with the `-e` option later on, when exploring.
+See below!)
 ```
 % avrdis -l foo.hex
 0x0004:0x0004